ryanhellyer/stale-cache/README.md

 A PHP implementation of the stale-while-revalidate caching pattern for WordPress, designed to improve performance and reduce load on expensive operations.

+Inspired by the recent implementation of `Cache::flexible()` in Laravel.

 ## Features

 - **Stale-While-Revalidate Pattern**: Serves stale content while asynchronously refreshing cache in the background